You Boyz Make Big Noize (song)

-You Boyz Make Big Noize is a song by the British rock band Slade, which was released in 1987 as a non-album single.
-It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Lea.
-Named after the band's 1987 album of the same name, the song reached No. 94 in the UK, remaining in the chart for the one week.
+You Boyz Make Big Noize is a song by English rock band Slade, released on 27 July 1987 as a non-album single.
+It was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by Lea.
+Named after the band's 1987 album of the same name, the song reached number 94 in the UK Singles Chart and remained in the top 100 for the one week.

 The song did not appear on the UK/European release of the You Boyz Make Big Noize album.
 However, later editions would add the song as the thirteenth track.
 For the album's CBS release in the United States, "You Boyz Make Big Noize" was included, replacing the fourth track "Fools Go Crazy".

 Background

 Shortly prior to the release of Slade's fourteenth studio album You Boyz Make Big Noize, the band returned to the recording studio to record a song of the same name.
 After the album failed to generate the expected level of commercial success, RCA opted not to release the song of the same name, but allowed the band to release it on the independent label Cheapskate.
 Released in July 1987, it reached No. 94 in the UK.
 CBS, Slade's American label, liked the song and had it included on the album which was released later in the year.

 "You Boyz Make Big Noize" features Beastie Boys rap-styled verses.
 Prior to the song's release, guitarist Dave Hill described the song as "a rock rap thing with a Beastie Boys feel to it."
 The song featured vocals from Vicki Brown, and in a 1987 fan club interview, Lea explained how Brown came to be on the song: "She was wandering along a corridor and Noddy said "ere, you're female, do you want to be on our record?"
 She was not supposed to sing, she was supposed to say two lines but she sang one of the lines and she had this amazing voice.
 I wish we had written more for her."